ktmud/yjc.me/content/english/_index.md

 </style>

 Hi!
 My name is Jianchao Yang (杨建超).
-You can also call me "Jesse" if pronoucing Chinese names is not your strong suit.
+You can also call me "Jesse" if Chinese pronounciation is not your strong suit.

 I am an aspiring Data Scientist with extensive experience in full stack software development.
 I had worked for world industry